Get the scoop with fibroid facts

-These tumors are essentially always benign (not cancer), but they can cause significant fertility problems nonetheless.
-Fibroids are important for a variety of reasons, primarily because they can cause symptoms like heavy bleeding and/or cramping with menstrual periods, pelvic pain, and bowel or bladder problems.
+These tumors are essentially always benign (not cancer), but they can cause significant fertility problems.
+Fibroids can cause symptoms like heavy bleeding, severe cramping with menstrual periods, pelvic pain, and bowel/bladder problems.
 In addition, fibroids can also dramatically reduce a woman’s chance for pregnancy – depending on their size and location.

 We can remove submucosal fibroids via hysteroscopy.
 Subserosal fibroids and many intramural fibroids can be removed via laparoscopy.
-Patients with very large fibroids, multiple fibroids, or fibroids that grow all the way through the wall into the cavity should usually be removed through a slightly larger abdominal incision, or “laparotomy”.
+Patients with very large fibroids, multiple fibroids or fibroids that grow all the way through the wall into the cavity should usually be removed through a slightly larger abdominal incision, or “laparotomy”.
 Both hysteroscopy and laparoscopy are outpatient procedures.
 In other words, patients can go home the same day of surgery and can usually return to work within a couple of days.
 Patients who require a laparotomy typically spend 1-2 nights in the surgery center or hospital and can usually return to work within one week.

 In summary, fibroids are a significant problem that we encounter in a lot of our patients.
 Fortunately, they can be very effectively treated so that they do not need to prevent your pursuit of pregnancy.
 Contact us to learn more.